levilindsey/generator-meanie/README.md

 See the [getting set up guide](./docs/getting-set-up.md) for a step-by-step walkthrough for setting things up and running.

-## Technology Stack / Acknowledgements
+## Technology stack / acknowledgements

 This project uses technology from a number of third-parties.
 These technologies include: